Volkswagen formally registers unit in Turkey

-ISTANBUL (Reuters) - Volkswagen (VOWG_p.DE) has established a subsidiary in Turkey’s western Manisa province, the country’s Trade Registry Gazette showed on Wednesday, adding that the unit will focus on designing, producing and assembling automobiles and trucks.
+ISTANBUL, Oct 2 (Reuters) - Volkswagen has established a subsidiary in Turkey’s western Manisa province, the country’s Trade Registry Gazette showed on Wednesday, adding that the unit will focus on designing, producing and assembling automobiles and trucks.

 The unit will have 943.5 million lira ($164.21 million) capital and the parent company had paid a quarter of that amount, the gazette said.
 The remainder will be paid in the next two years.